 Excessive abdominal fat increases the risk of Barrett's

 esophagus.
-Those who are obese are at a significantly increased risk of
+Those who are obese are at a significantly increased risk.

 Fish oils may prevent or reduce